ppc affiliate programs

 Linqia affiliate program

 Didn’t find the right pay per click affiliate program for you in this list?
-No reason to worry, because Linqia can help you to find the right brand that wants to pay for your traffic.
+No reason to worry, because Linqia can help you find the right brand that wants to pay for your traffic.

-Linqia was founded in 2011 by Nader Alizadeh (Co-Founder & CEO) and Maria Sipka (Co-Founder & VP).
-The company claims more fortune 500 brands trust them than any other influencer marketing company.
+The company claims more Fortune 500 brands trust them than any other influencer marketing company.
 They count McDonald’s, Anheuser-Busch, and GM among their 650+ clients.

 16. wecantrack